Sep 26 5 Clever Social Media Campaigns Targeting Men

 Gymkhana shows great content doesn’t need to be swimming in logos and branding to be effective.
 It’s exciting.
 It’s emotive.
 It’s engaging.
 It has one specific goal in mind: draw the attention of every car guy possible, then actually hold that attention for five to ten minutes.

 What DC and Gymkhana did very well is give viewers control of where to watch it.
 They not only made content that viewers want to share with friends but also made it extremely easy to do so, beginning with YouTube and expanding out from there.
 DC Shoes was not stingy with embed links and formats, making the video readily available in downloads with the potential to be viewed on laptops, iPhones, iPads and more.
 In doing so, they were able to achieve 500,000 shares in its first 24 hours alone and get the video into as many hands as possible.
-The high-quality production and HD format of the video are also worth noting, because really, how else would you want to watch a slow-motion 360 donut?
+The high-quality production and HD format of the video is also worth noting, because really, how else would you want to watch a slow-motion 360 donut?

 In specifically targeting a narrow audience (a.k.a. car guys) they were able to create great content that served a wider audience as well.